bhaaskara/Terraform/TF_Concepts.md

 - list tainted resources ?
 - how to untaint a resource ?

+This command will not modify infrastructure, but does modify the state file in order to mark a resource as tainted.
+Once a resource is marked as tainted, the next plan will show that the resource will be destroyed and recreated and the next apply will implement this change.
+Note that tainting a resource for recreation may affect resources that depend on the newly tainted resource.

+## Recreating a resource
+Similar kind of functionality was achieved using terraform taint command in older
+versions of Terraform.
+For Terraform v0.15.2 and later, HashiCorp recommend using the -replace option with terraform apply.
+`terraform apply -replace "aws_instance.myec2"`

 ## Splat expression
 A _splat expression_ provides a more concise way to express a common operation that could otherwise be performed with a `for` expression.